-OSHA’s 2017 Top Ten Violations- and How They Affect Warehousing
+OSHA’s 2017 Top Ten Violations—and Their Effect on Warehousing

 The most cited safety violations of the past year